TechCohort14/TA200-NFAR-Intermediate-Automation/01-screenshots.md

 Take a moment to review the links and familiarize yourself with the user interface that we will use to practice creating tests.

 For this lesson, you will implement saving screenshots.
-You may use anny outside documentation to help you with the syntax.
+You may use any outside documentation to help you with the syntax.
 [Screenshots](https://webdriver.io/docs/api/browser/saveScreenshot/)